metal3d/keras-video-generators/README.md

 This package proposes some classes to work with Keras (included in TensorFlow) that generates batches of frames from video files.

 It is useful to work with Time Distributed Layer with Video input (frames).
-The use GRU or LSTM.
+Then you may use GRU or LSTM.
 See articles:

 - [The basics of Video frame as input](https://medium.com/smileinnovation/how-to-work-with-time-distributed-data-in-a-neural-network-b8b39aa4ce00)
 - [Usage of these generators here](https://medium.com/smileinnovation/training-neural-network-with-image-sequence-an-example-with-video-as-input-c3407f7a0b0f)

+Example can be seen in [integrated note book](./Example of usage.ipynb).
+To see the example in a proper viewer, [you can use that URL](https://nbviewer.jupyter.org/github/metal3d/keras-video-generators/blob/master/Example%20of%20usage.ipynb).

 Requirements are: